nepoche/protocol-substrate/types/README.md

 # Protocol Substrate Types

 This package is meant to be updated alongside changes to the protocol-substrate runtime.
+The package builds the types against the protocol-substrate standalone runtime.

 ### Update Types